 I teach the class "New Business Ventures" to MBAs, Executive MBAs and Executives.
 The class is about how one transforms an idea into a business.
 I have gotten the Deans' Commendation for Excellence in MBA Teaching every year I taught, won the INSEAD Best Teacher Award in 2015, 2016, 2017, and 2018 and was featured on Poets & Quants as a favorite business school professor as well as one of the 40 under 40 best business school professors.
 A topic I deeply care about with respect to teaching is how (male) professors can (and should) promote gender balance.

-My research is on competition and innovation.
-I study these in the contexts of video games, online communities, and Formula One.
-More information on my Academic CV, my ResearchGate Profile, and my Google Scholar Profile.
+My research is on crowdsourcing, competition and collaboration.
+For an overview, please see my profile on ResearchGate or Google Scholar or my Academic CV.
 Funny story, the following list can be used to find an article to read not just to count them.

 Musings on Academic Careers

 I have collected job market advice on how to be a good PhD student and to succeed on the job market.